Skip to main content.

 Tyce Bruns, B.S., M.S.

-Project Director | IAMI
+Project Director | Institute for Advancing Medical Innovation

-Tyce Bruns, M.S., certified Project Management Professional, is a project director in the Office of Project and Portfolio Management for IAMI.
-Tyce has been with IAMI in the role of a project director since 2009, and has more than 20 years experience in the pharmaceutical industry, working for several companies including Kansas City Analytical Service, AAI Pharma, Quintiles, Aptuit and now IAMI.
+Tyce Bruns, M.S., has served as the director of investigator-initiated trial development for the Clinical Trials Office at KU Medical Center since 2022.
+Tyce also has a role within IAMI as a project director in the Office of Project and Portfolio Management, a position he has held since 2009.
+Tyce has more than 25 years of experience in the pharmaceutical industry, working for several companies before joining the university, including Kansas City Analytical Service, AAI Pharma, Quintiles, Aptuit.
 His experience includes a project management focus in a wide variety of projects from virtual start-ups to large, global organizations.
-Tyce earned a bachelor's degree in biology from Kansas State University in 1994, a master's degree in business management from Baker University in 1997 and a Project Management Professional certification from the Project Management Institute.
+Tyce earned a bachelor's degree in biology from Kansas State University, a master's degree in business management from Baker University and a Project Management Professional certification from the Project Management Institute.

-Project Director | IAMI
+Project Director | Institute for Advancing Medical Innovation

 Robyn Wood